circonus-labs/libmtev/docs-md/apireference/c.md

 #### eventer_jobq_set_min_max

->Set the upper and lower bounds on concurrency for a jobq.
+>Set the upper and lower bounds on desired concurrency for a jobq.

 ```c
 void